William Hechler: Early Zionist activism

-Two years later (1881), he became "Metropolitan Secretary" of the Church Pastoral Aid Society In his new position, he had the opportunity to expand his interest in Jewish affairs and Restorationism.
+Two years later (1881), he became "Metropolitan Secretary" of the Church Pastoral Aid Society.
+In his new position, he had the opportunity to expand his interest in Jewish affairs and Restorationism.
 In 1882, in his official capacity, he traveled to Germany, France and Russia to investigate the Jewish situations there.
 Hechler was particularly shocked and revolted by the violent pogroms being instituted in Russia against the Jews.
-Traveling through Odessa, he met the proto-Zionist, Leon Pinsker, the author of Auto –Emancipation, a treatise on a Jewish solution to endemic antisemitism by the establishment of a separate State.
+Traveling through Odessa, he met the proto-Zionist, Leon Pinsker, author of Auto –Emancipation, a treatise on a Jewish solution to endemic antisemitism by the establishment of a separate State.
 Hechler observed emerging Zionist hopes in the Eastern Jewry.

 Stopping in Constantinople, Hechler attempted to deliver, through the British Ambassador, a letter to the Sultan of Turkey from Queen Victoria of the United Kingdom.
 The letter, a Restorationist solution to antisemitism, called upon the Sultan to permit the Jews to return to Palestine.
 The British Ambassador refused to present the letter.

 In 1884 Hechler wrote his own treatise, "The Restoration of the Jews to Palestine."
 He called for the Jews to return to Palestine as a pre-condition for the return of Jesus.
-Hechler wrote," It is the duty of every Christian to love the Jews."
+Hechler wrote, "It is the duty of every Christian to love the Jews."
 Hechler did not believe that conversion of the Jews to Christianity was a pre-condition of their return to Palestine or for the advent of the Second Coming.

 Hechler maintained an austere, yet eccentric, religious life as Chaplain of the British Embassy.
 In his private residence, he collected Bibles, maps of Palestine and constructed a scale model of the Jewish Temple that had stood in Jerusalem.
-He studied the Bible closely working out timelines for the Restoration of the Jews and the Second Coming of Jesus.
+He studied the Bible closely, working out timelines for the Restoration of the Jews and the Second Coming of Jesus.
 He predicted that in 1897 or 1898 a major event would occur that would lead to the Restoration of the Jews.
 In early March 1896, Hechler had been perusing the Viennese book stalls when he happened upon a book, Der Judenstaat, by Theodor Herzl.
 It had been published just a few weeks earlier.